reddy024/reddy024/README.md

 <h2>💻 I'm Currently workng on</h2>

-- System Design and Distributed Computing
+- Designing of an Webiste that describes My portfolio.
+- Connecting with Backend Server.
-- Software Engineering
+- Software Devolopment using DataStructures and Algorithms

 __Check out my GitHub repository:__